suncoast-devs/handbook/lessons/css-responsive/workflow.md

 will also give your editor maximum space for you to code in.

 The second is to use your browser's development tools to set the view into a mobile size.
-In Chrome we do this by engaging `Developer Tools` and clicking this icon:
+In your browser we do this by engaging `Developer Tools` and clicking this icon:

 ![mobile view](./assets/mobile-view.png)

 Once this view is engaged, we can select several options to change the mobile view of our web page.
-For instance, the _Suncoast Developers Guild_ website looks like this when in Chrome's mobile view:
+For instance, the _Suncoast Developers Guild_ website looks like this when in the browser's mobile view:

 ![mobile view page](./assets/mobile-view-page.png)